Tuberous Breast Correction

 The surgery begins with an incision around the areola followed by development of a pocket (space) for the implant.
 During this dissection, the tight breast tissue is released.
 The implant is, then, inserted using a minimal-touch technique and adjusted to fit properly.
 The final step involves lifting and reducing the size of the large areola using these same incisions.
 The skin is closed with absorbable sutures and the breasts supported in a post-operative bra.

 For the best results, you should take it easy after your procedure and avoid strenuous activities.
-Dr. DeLuca will set up a series of follow-up appointments to make sure you are healing as planned and that no complications have appeared.
-Dr. Deluca is available 24/7 to answer any questions or address any concerns during the post-operative healing period.
+Your surgeon will set up a series of follow-up appointments to make sure you are healing as planned and that no complications have appeared.
+Your surgeon is available 24/7 to answer any questions or address any concerns during the post-operative healing period.

 Many patients come to us from out of town for a range of reasons, but many of them do so because they know about our reputation for providing outstanding results and unmatched care.
 Whether you are from Albany, NY or Albany, CA else, call or click today for more information on tuberous breast surgery and to set up your free phone or in-person consultation.